aksheyd/easy-train/README.md

 ## Findings

-Both my fine-tunes produce gibberish responses.
+On extremely short prompts, my fine-tunes produce gibberish responses.
 I'm currently trying to figure out if this is due to the training hyperparameters, or the model itself.
 A simple Hello turns into 1000s of words of the model hinting keyowrds to itself then generating text that exactly matches the dataset.

+However, on longer prompts, the model seems to be able to generate more coherent responses.

 ## Future Work